 ANSO 335 Money, Technology and Material Culture This course will examine the relationship among money, material culture and technology.
 Human culture revolves around "things."
 We use money to buy things and we use things to tell the world that about our relationship with money.
 Recent technological advancements, i.e., credit cards, internet banking and mobile banking, threaten to render money (currency) obsolete.
 Throughout the quarter we will look at the ways that things, money and technology create and maintain relationships, identities and cultures.
-Prerequisite: One 200-level ANSO course
+Prerequisite: Take ANSO-103 and one 200-level ANSO course

-ANSO/ENVS 350 Political Histories of Western Environmental Thought This course explores a partial (Western) history of how humans have understood themselves in relation to nature.
+ANSO 350 Political Histories of Western Environmental Thought This course explores a partial (Western) history of how humans have understood themselves in relation to nature.
 To do so, this course relies on a landmark text in the field along with a series of primary texts, tracing the continuities and ruptures in thought during different historical periods have engaged with the idea of nature and the place of the human within it.
 Although, the course relies mostly on a broadly defined Western thought tradition in this course but students are encouraged to undertake research on other traditions and bring those into the classroom.Prerequisite: One 200-level ANSO course

 ANSO 357 Immigrants and Exiles From its classical reference to displaced communities as a result of wars of conquests or natural disasters to current movements of population across borders as a result of global capitalism, the concept of diaspora has accumulated an archive of academic and imaginative literature.
 This course, a comparative introduction to the study of diaspora, focuses on the development of diverse diasporic communities and their role on the current global stage.
-Our specific focus will be on how members of these communities stake their claims both to their home countries and to the countries in which they reside.Prerequisite: One 200-level ANSO course
+Our specific focus will be on how members of these communities stake their claims both to their home countries and to the countries in which they reside.Prerequisite: Take ANSO-103 and one 200-level ANSO course

 ANSO/ENVS 365 Humans and Non-Humans What does it mean to be human?
 What is the history of the notion of the human, and who or what has been excluded from it?
 What does it mean to study non-humans through a humanistic frame?
 How can we know non-human beings?
 What kinds of knowledges exist at the edges of the discourse on the human?
-This course will introduce students to these issues through a combination of readings that engage with the field known as new materialisms to consider the ways in which the study of humanity has been challenged by new modes of thinking about being, producing situated answers to these questions.
+This course will introduce students to these issues through a combination of readings that engage with the field known as new materialisms to consider the ways in which the study of humanity has been challenged by new modes of thinking about being, producing situated answers to these questions.Prerequisite: Must have taken ANSO-103 and any 200 level ANSO course.